Olugbenga-GT/tic-tac-toe-kata/tic-tac-toe-kata.md

 * [OK] a game is over when all fields in a diagonal are taken by a player

-* on a 3x3 grid a game is over if all the fields are taken
+* [OK] on a 3x3 grid a game is over if all the fields are taken

+* the app should accept lower case letters: a1 should be valid.

+* deal not valid commands: start ignoring them, then print a message on a prompt

-* prompt status: when the game begins, when the game is over...
+* prompt: print when the game begins, when the game is over, when the command is invalid...

 * application end-to-end tests

+* apply state design pattern in main loop?

+* apply object calisthenics rules?